 How to Choose a Search Engine for SaaS

 Selecting a search backend requires balancing query latency, indexing throughput, and developer velocity.
 This guide provides a production-focused framework for evaluating infrastructure.
 We start with architectural constraints and move directly into configuration benchmarks.
-For foundational decision trees, reference the broader Search Engine Selection & Architecture methodology before committing to an indexing pipeline.
+For foundational decision trees, reference the broader Search Engine Selection & Architecture methodology, and start from the engine-level trade-offs in the Meilisearch vs Typesense comparison before committing to an indexing pipeline.

 Diagnostic Step 1: Measure Indexing Latency Under Load